eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 Done
 ```

-We can also force all executions to immediately be compiled, and skip the interpreter entirely, using `-Xcomp`.
+We can also force immediate compilation of a method before its execution, and skip the interpreter entirely, using `-Xcomp`.
-Here, it is even more important to restrict compilation.
+Here, it is even more important to restrict compilation (the ones excluded from compilation then run in the interpreter).
 Otherwise we have to compile all classes and methods used from startup of the JVM, which can take a long time.

 We can stop tiered compilation at a certain tier, for example to avoid any C2 compilations and only allow C1:
 ```